mattcieslak/hbcd-docs/docs/measures/behavior.md

 ### Potential Issues Flagged by Subject Matter Experts
 **MAPS-TL**: The missingness rule not being correctly implemented leads to incorrect scores.
 Measure administration has a strict age cutoff.
 Age auto-generation needs to be fixed so that QC can ensure the measure is being administered to correct target population.

-### Publications and References
+### References
-Krogh-Jespersen, S., Kaat, A. J., Petitclerc, A., Perlman, S. B., Briggs-Gowan, M. J., Burns, J. L., ... & Wakschlag, L. S. (2022).
+ * Krogh-Jespersen, S., Kaat, A. J., Petitclerc, A., Perlman, S. B., Briggs-Gowan, M. J., Burns, J. L., ... & Wakschlag, L. S. (2022).
 Calibrating temper loss severity in the transition to toddlerhood: Implications for developmental science. *Applied developmental science,* 26(4), 785-798.

 ## ecPROMIS Child-Caregiver Interaction
 ### Overview